DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Introduction

 \section{Introduction}

 Source device identification is a well-studied problem in the multimedia forensics community \cite{Lukas2006, Chen2008, Kirchner2019, Mandelli2020}.
 Indeed, identifying the source camera of an image helps to trace its origin and verifying its integrity.
-Many state-of-the-art techniques tackle this problem by relying on Photo Response Non-Uniformity (PRNU), which is a unique characteristic noise pattern left by the device on each acquired content \cite{Lukas2006}.
-Given a query image and a candidate device, it is possible to infer whether the image was shot by the device with a cross-correlation test between a noise trace extracted from the image and the device PRNU \cite{Chen2007}.
+Many state-of-the-art techniques tackle this problem by relying on \gls{prnu}, which is a unique characteristic noise pattern left by the device on each acquired content \cite{Lukas2006}.
+Given a query image and a candidate device, it is possible to infer whether the image was shot by the device with a cross-correlation test between a noise trace extracted from the image and the device \gls{prnu} \cite{Chen2007}.

-Despite the effort put into developing robust PRNU-based source attribution techniques, the forensic community has also focused on studying the possibility of removing PRNU traces from images.
-On one hand, determining at which level PRNU can be actually removed is essential to study the robustness of PRNU-based forensic detectors, and possibly improve them.
+Despite the effort put into developing robust \gls{prnu}-based source attribution techniques, the forensic community has also focused on studying the possibility of removing \gls{prnu} traces from images.
+On one hand, determining at which level \gls{prnu} can be actually removed is essential to study the robustness of \gls{prnu}-based forensic detectors, and possibly improve them.
 On the other hand, when privacy is a concern, being able to link a picture to its owner is clearly undesirable.
-As an example, photojournalists carrying out legit investigations may prefer to anonymize their shots in order to avoid being threatened.
+As an example, photojournalists carrying out legit investigations may prefer to anonymize their shots to avoid being threatened.